-A child in need of AAC always requires appropriate assessment, which includes determining the right fit in terms of tools, devices and strategies.
-Assessment is on-going dynamic process that needs to include everyone involved in the child’s life—family, school team and outside therapists.
+A child in need of AAC always requires appropriate assessment, which includes determining the right fit in terms of tools, devices, and strategies.
+Assessment is an ongoing dynamic process that needs to include everyone involved in the child’s life—family, school team, and outside therapists.
 The various skills that need to be examined and baselined include receptive and expressive language, motor and visual skills.

 A separate iPad designated strictly for communication is preferred as it eliminates any distractions or temptations to access other apps.
 Having a backup, such as laminated copies of the homepage/core words and folders/fringe words, is helpful in the event the device malfunctions.
 The device needs to be portable and travel with the child wherever he goes.

-Creating an AAC friendly environment requires daily access to vocabulary, communication opportunities, literacy, symbols, words, schedules and supportive communication partners.
-Every person the child interacts with needs to expect communication, presume competence, pause and wait for response, and encourage and honor all communication attempts, such as gestures, signs, vocalizations, word approximations, and utterances on the device.
+Creating an AAC-friendly environment requires daily access to vocabulary, communication opportunities, literacy, symbols, words, schedules, and supportive communication partners.
+Every person the child interacts with needs to expect communication, presume competence, pause and wait for a response, and encourage and honor all communication attempts, such as gestures, signs, vocalizations, word approximations, and utterances on the device.

 The value of communication partners

 One of the most effective and evidence-based teaching tools is Aided Language Stimulation.
 Typically developing children have the natural benefit of thousands of hours of modeling of spoken language by parents and other people in their environment.
-Often times, emergent AAC communicators do not get the benefit of language being modeled utilizing their mode of communication.
-Aided Language Input pairs spoken language with it also being expressed using the AAC system.
+Oftentimes, emergent AAC communicators do not get the benefit of language being modeled utilizing their mode of communication.
+Aided Language Input pairs spoken language with it also be expressed using the AAC system.

 There is no more powerful way of sending the message that we value the child’s mode of communication than by actually using the modality ourselves.
 MODELING language on the device is probably the most important teaching tool we can provide.
 Emergent AAC users need a lot of modeling and input before they are able to provide an output.
 Supportive communication partners must always PRESUME COMPETENCE by assuming that the AAC learners know and understand more language than they are able to demonstrate.

 It is important to model grammatically correct utterances and different functions of language during daily activities in the home, at school, and out in the community.
-Modeling communication “in the moment” and in natural environment is vital to teaching a child authentic language skills.
+Modeling communication “at the moment” and in the natural environment is vital to teaching a child authentic language skills.

 Producing chances for communication